-Most recent best-picture winners would have met new Oscar diversity requirements
+Most recent best picture winners would have met new Oscar diversity requirements

 But it turns out the impact may be less than either advocates or critics of the new rules imagine.

-The Post reviewed the last 15 years of best picture winners, dating back to 2005′s “Crash,” to see how much the new rules would change the landscape if those films came out now.
-That showed that the vast majority of winners — 73 percent — would have met the criteria without altering any casting practices or crew hires.
+The Washington Post reviewed the past 15 years of best picture winners, dating back to 2005’s “Crash,” to see how much the new rules would change the landscape if those films came out now.
+The vast majority of winners — 73 percent — would have met the criteria without altering any casting practices or crew hires.
 Others could have done so with relatively minor changes.

-The criteria are complicated, but they basically require that two of four elements be met: a) that a film’s story, lead actor or ensemble prominently feature the underrepresented b) that that those working behind the scenes do the same c) that the production include paid internships and training for underrepresented groups and d) that a movie’s release team had “multiple in-house senior executives” from among the underrepresented.
+The criteria are complicated, but they basically require that two of four elements be met: A) that a film’s story, lead actor or ensemble prominently feature underrepresented groups; B) that those working behind the scenes do the same; C) that the production include paid internships and training for for those who are underrepresented; and D) that a movie’s release team have “multiple in-house senior executives” from among underrepresented groups.

-Underrepresented is defined as women, people of color, and those from the LGBTQ+ or differently-abled communities, though some categories have requirements only for people of color.
+Underrepresented is defined as women, people of color and those from the LGBTQ+ or differently abled communities, though some categories have requirements only for people of color.

-The message communicated by the academy Tuesday night was clear: having spent years diversifying its voting body, Hollywood’s most prestigious organization now wanted to influence the movies that body voted on.
-The news immediately met with praise from many progressive critics of Hollywood who say the academy has historically not done enough to encourage diversity, and a backlash from those who said it amounted to a form of social and artistic legislation.
+The message communicated by the academy Tuesday night was clear: Having spent years diversifying its voting body, Hollywood’s most prestigious organization now wanted to influence the movies that body voted on.
+The news immediately met with praise from many liberal critics of Hollywood who say the academy has historically not done enough to encourage diversity, and a backlash from those who said it amounted to a form of social and artistic legislation.

-But publicly available information shows that most winners of the last decade and a half would have been vaulted into eligibility simply by meeting the first two standards of A and B — the forward-facing areas of actors and themes and the behind-the scenes realms of crew and department heads.
-At least 11 of the last 15 winners met those two standards without question and would have been eligible to compete.
+But publicly available information shows that most winners of the past decade and a half would have been vaulted into eligibility simply by meeting the first two standards: the forward-facing areas of actors and themes, and the behind-the scenes realms of crew and department heads.
+At least 11 of the past 15 winners met those two standards without question and would have been eligible to compete.

-They include many recent winners, such as the 2020 trophy-taker “Parasite” and the 2017 prize-getter “Moonlight.”
+They include many recent winners, such as the 2020 trophy-taker, “Parasite,” and the 2017 prize-getter, “Moonlight.”

-Some movies make it easily: “Crash,” with its themes of race and an African-American producer in Don Cheadle would have had no problem.
-Others, such as "Spotlight,” about the Boston Globe’s investigation of sexual abuse in the Roman Catholic Church, take a more circuitous path.
-But "Spotlight would qualify because its focus on sexual-assault victims would likely be seen as centering on an underrepresented group.
+Some movies make it easily: “Crash,” with its themes of race and an African American producer in Don Cheadle would have had no problem.
+Others, such as “Spotlight,” about the Boston Globe’s investigation of sexual abuse in the Roman Catholic Church, could take a more circuitous path.
+It would qualify because its focus on sexual assault victims would probably be seen as centering on an underrepresented group.

-Curiously, the 2019 winner, “Green Book,” about an interracial friendship between a Black jazz pianist and his Italian-American driver and body guard, meets the standards, but not easily; most of its department heads are white, though Kris Bowers, who is Black, served as its composer.
+Curiously, the 2019 winner, “Green Book,” about an interracial friendship between a Black jazz pianist and his Italian American driver and body guard, meets the standards, but not easily; most of its department heads are white, though Kris Bowers, who is Black, served as its composer.

 The only four winners that would present potential challenges because they did not meet the criteria of A (in front of the camera) or B (behind the camera) are: “Argo” (the winner in 2013), “The Artist” (2012), “No Country for Old Men” (2008) and “The Departed” (2007).